koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
-By the way, what do we implement on the host config? we have to implement side-effects for the host environment and define a public instance and internal instance.
+By the way, what do we implement on the host config? we have to implement side-effects for the host environment and define instances.
-And we have to define the mode of your renderer and hydration logics if you need it.
+And we have to define the mode of your renderer and hydration implementation if you need it.

 Let's go over them.
 -->